In 2012, I purchased David Icke’s book “Remember Who You Are“: Remember Where You Are and Where You Come from.

 My usual routine for finding books to read at the bookstore was like this.

-Whatever pressing problem I was experiencing, I would allow my intuition to guide me to the book I needed with the answers I sought.
+Whatever pressing problem I was facing, I would let my intuition guide me to the book I needed, with the answers I sought.
 Intuition is quiet.
 You have to let go and allow yourself to let in the answers you seek.

-For instance, if I were experiencing a problem forgiving someone, my intuition would guide me to the book I needed that held the solution for forgiveness.
+For instance, if I were struggling to forgive someone, my intuition would guide me to the book I needed that held the answer.

 Well, on this particular day, I felt fed up with life.
-I just felt dismayed (for lack of a better word) with my life experience on planet Earth, including people, money, politics, work, religion, relatives—you name it—I was jaded.
+I just felt dismayed (for lack of a better word) with my life experience on planet Earth —people, money, politics, work, religion, relatives—you name it.
+I was jaded.

 So, I said to my intuition, “I just want the truth, tell me the truth about life.
 Tell me the truth about this world that we live in because I want some answers damn it?”